Offer!Refer, Relax and get £50

-Here at Revolution Brokers, we often receive queries from clients who have applied for mortgages online and are then concerned about having multiple credit searches on their file.
+Here at business finance broker, we often receive queries from clients who have applied for mortgages online and are then concerned about having multiple credit searches on their file.

 This happens when a credit search is run against you whenever you apply for borrowing or lending.
 The type of search that creates a mark on your credit file is called a 'full-footprint' search.